 Since the BPF agreement does not state that the participants are to share in the profit and losses of the joint venture, the investment in joint venture account will not be adjusted to reflect the joint venture's results of operations.
 Rather the investment in joint venture will be amortized using the straight-line method over the twenty-year life of the agreement.
 The amortization started on August 1, 2009.
 The Department's 27.5% share resulted in pro rata obligations of \$9.2 million for construction costs and \$580,000 annually for operating expenses for the twenty-year period.
-On July 16, 2013, the Department sold excess capacity shares in the BPF to the ECR for \$2,817,749, leaving the Department with a 17.82% pro-rate share in the BPF's capacity.
-The Department's total operating costs were \$1,132,000 and \$1,117,000 for the fiscal years ended September 30, 2015 and 2014, respectively.
+On July 16, 2013, the Department sold excess capacity shares in the BPF to the ECR for \$2,817,749, leaving the Department with a 17.82% pro-rata share in the BPF's capacity.
+The Department's total operating costs were \$1,207,500 and \$1,132,000 for the years ended September 30, 2016 and 2015, respectively.

-As of September 30, 2015 and 2014, respectively, the Department's investment in the BPF is \$4.5 million and \$4.8 million.
+As of September 30, 2016 and 2015, respectively, the Department's investment in the BPF is \$4.2 million and \$4.5 million.

 No separate financial statements are prepared for the BPF which is reported as part of SWA operations.
 Financial statements for the SWA may be obtained at the following address:

-Solid Waste Authority 7501 North Jog Road West Palm Beach Florida 33412
+Solid Waste Authority 7501 North Jog Road West Palm Beach, Florida 33412